decentralized-identity/keri/docs/Q-and-A.md

 In `KERI` consistency is is used to described data that is internally consistent and cryptographically verifiably so.
 Duplicity is used to describe external inconsistency.
 Publication of two or more versions of a `KEL` log, each of which is internally consistent is duplicity.
 Given that signatures are non-repudiable any duplicity is detectable and provable given possession of any two mutually inconsistent versions of a `KEL`.

 #### Establishment Event

+#### End verifiable log
+End verifiable logs on ambient infrastructure enables `ambient verifiability` (verifiable by anyone, anywhere, at anytime).
+We don't need the intermediate states of the log.

 #### External consistency